megaStar277/code-push-server/README.md

 # CodePushServer

 CodePushServer is a CodePush progam server! microsoft CodePush cloud is slow in China, we can use this to build our's cloud server.
 I use [qiniu](http://www.qiniu.com/) to store the files, because of it simple and quick!
-Just thanks microsoft
+Or you can use local storage, just modify config.json file, it's simple configure.

 ## INSTALL